Australasian Barbecue Alliance Rules 2022

 Allowed Cuts & Methods

-- All cuts must be cooked on an ABA approved unit as per General Rules and can be served chopped, sliced, diced, ground or pulled in any combination of those.
+- All cuts must be cooked on an ABA approved unit as per General Rules and can be served chopped, sliced, diced or pulled in any combination of those.

-- Proteins may be trimmed and prepared by a butcher and vacuum sealed, however no brines, liquids or powders are allowed to be added to the bag for preservation or curing.
+- Proteins may be trimmed and prepared off site and vacuum sealed, however no brines, liquids or powders are allowed to be added to the bag for preservation or curing.

 Prohibited methods of cooking processes